Thought-Weaver/Tidy-Up/README.md

 # TidyUp
-A mobile app for multilingual, handwritten notetaking.
+A mobile iOS app for multilingual, handwritten notetaking using WritePadSDK, Xamarin iOS, and the Microsoft Azure Text Translation service.
 Created for Treehacks 2018.